dastratakos/MyMaps/README.md

 The following **extensions** are implemented:

+* [x] The user can delete a map.
-* [x] There is a menu option in the map activity to change the ​map type​ (e.g. normal vs terrain)
+* [x] There is a menu option in the map activity to change the ​map type​ (e.g. normal vs terrain).
+* [x] When a new map marker is created, the pin has a falling animation.
+* [x] For each map on the main screen, the user can also see the creation date and the number of pins on that map.
+There are also accompanying map icons to improve the aesthetics.

 ## Video Walkthrough